-In Section II, Subsection d) of the Appendix G Sample Initial Study Checklist, the question is asked about whether a project would "result in the loss of forest land or conversion of forest land to non-forest land."
+In Section II, Subsection d) of the "Issues" portion of the Appendix G Sample Initial Study Checklist, the question is asked about whether a project would "result in the loss of forest land or conversion of forest land to non-forest land."
 Section II. e) inquires whether a project involves any other changes to the existing environment that could result in such a conversion.

-To begin, a project should determine if the biomass it plans to use will be removed no matter whether or not the project is built.
+To begin, a project proponent and/or lead agency should determine if the biomass the project plans to use will be removed regardless of whether or not the project is built.
 If it is the case that the biomass will be removed regardless, then that point should be strongly made.
-In any case, the response to this Section should include information about the sources of biomass feedstock for a project, such as whether it is projected to come from community forest biomass green waste programs, USFS health projects, power line clearance forest biomass waste, or CAL FIRE projects to reduce wildfire on State Responsibility Areas or State Parks.
+In any case, the response to this inquiry should include information about the sources of biomass feedstock for a project, such as whether it is projected to come from community forest liability biomass green waste programs, USFS health projects, power line clearance forest liability biomass, or CAL FIRE projects to reduce wildfire on State Responsibility Areas or State Parks.
 Biomass projects typically use pre-existing feedstock from wooded areas for fuel reduction purposes, thereby promoting forest health.
-The removal of existing waste like branches, downed logs, stumps, and standing burned trees from wildfires must be dealt with to reduce wildfire risks and promote forest health.
+The removal of existing waste like branches, downed logs, stumps, and standing trees burned in wildfires must be dealt with to reduce wildfire risks and promote forest health.